verath/archipelago/README.md

 $ go get github.com/verath/archipelago
 ```

-This will include all dependencies required for the server code.
+This will include all dependencies required for the backend code.
 However, the client side dependencies are not included in the repo and have to be fetched via npm and bundled to an `app.bundle.js` file:

 ```
 $ cd $GOPATH/src/github.com/verath/archipelago/static